 The nursing major has four courses that are prerequisites to its program.
 Some course work may require pre-preparation courses.
-Interested potential applicants may attend the Nursing Information Meetings conducted by the Health Sciences Department.
-Meeting times are posted in the Counseling Office, Health Sciences Department.
+Interested potential applicants may attend a Nursing Information Session conducted by the Health Sciences Department.
+Information Session Dates and times are posted on the nursing website and posted in the Health Sciences Department.
 You may also obtain information by viewing our Information Session flyer for upcoming dates:

 Enrollment in the Nursing Program is open to persons regardless of sex, age, marital status, disability*, ethnic group, religion or national origin.
 Persons with previous nursing education and/or experience may be considered for advanced placement and will be evaluated on an individual basis.

 Students seeking admission to the Nursing Program must meet all of the following criteria:

 An overall grade point average of 2.7 for the Human Anatomy, Human Physiology, and Microbiology prerequisite courses with no grade less than "C" for each course, completed in the last five years, and no more than one repetition/withdrawal of any of these courses.
 You may repeat only one of these courses to be eligible.

 College level, transferable English, minimum of three (3) semester units with a grade no less than 'C.'

 A cumulative grade point average (GPA) of 2.7 for all college coursework taken.

 Meet the minimum physical qualifications & essential functions.*

 Must have a negative criminal background check/drug testing (following conditional admittance).